nsaragosaharris/preschool_memory_study/README.md

 Citation for use of any code, data, or task: Saragosa-Harris, N.M.+, Cohen, A. O.+, Shen, X., Sardar, H., Alberini, C.M., & Hartley, C.A. (in press).
 Associative memory persistence in three- to five-year-olds. *Developmental Science*. psyarxiv.com/4syjm. (+) Equal author contribution.

+For questions about the task scripts, email nsaragosaharris@ucla.edu.
+For questions about the analysis script, email ali.cohen@nyu.edu.

 **Task.**